pedro/baconmocha/README.markdown

 Usage
 -----

-Just require 'baconmocha' and use both like you tried to before googling for a solution for all the annoyances.
+Just require 'baconmocha' and use both like you wanted to, before running into the issues that got you here.

 Contributors